GoogleCloudPlatform/professional-services/examples/cloud-functions-act-as/README.md

 ![Invocation with the secret in the application project](images/cf-act-as3.png?raw=true "Invocation with the secret in the application project")

 1. The GitHub Workflow (the Caller) authenticates to the GCP using the [google-github-actions/auth](https://github.com/google-github-actions/auth) GitHub Action.
-After this step the GitHub Workflow has short lived GCP access token available to the sunsequent workflow steps to execute and connect to the GCP to call the Cloud Function.
+After this step the GitHub Workflow has short lived GCP access token available to the subsequent workflow steps to execute and connect to the GCP to call the Cloud Function.
-2. The Caller passes the GCP access token obtained on the previous step in the Cloud Function invocation HTTP request payload or header.
+2. The Caller passes the GCP access token obtained on the previous step in the Cloud Function invocation HTTPS request payload or header.
-3. The first Cloud Function extracts the GCP access token obtained on the previous step from the incoming message paylod and stores it in an ephemeral GSM Secret in the central project location.
+3. The first Cloud Function extracts the GCP access token obtained on the previous step from the incoming message payload and stores it in an ephemeral Secret Manager Secret in the central project location.
-4. The Cloud Function extracts the access token from the ephemeral GSM Secret
+4. The Cloud Function extracts the access token from the ephemeral Secret Manager Secret
-5. The Cloud Function authenticates to the Google API using the access token extracted from the GSM Secret on the previous step and accesses the target GCP resource on behalf and with IAM permissions of the Caller.
+5. The Cloud Function authenticates to the Google API using the access token extracted from the Secret Manager Secret on the previous step and accesses the target GCP resource on behalf and with IAM permissions of the Caller.
-6. (Optionally) The Cloud Function drops the ephemeral GSM Secret resource.
+6. (Optionally) The Cloud Function drops the ephemeral Secret Manager Secret resource.
-7. (Optionally) The Caller double checks and drops the ephemeral GSM Secret resource.
+7. (Optionally) The Caller double checks and drops the ephemeral Secret Manager Secret resource.

 ## Service Accounts and IAM Permissions